Where to look for information after your bunion surgery?

 If you wish ConsultingFootPain to answer your questions about bunion surgery, you can post a comment below.
 Please provide some information about what you have had done.
 I can only provide information based on factual information.

 Since writing this article, I have been amazed at the positive responses.
 The latest one comes from Sable, who had surgery 6 weeks ago at the time of writing.
 My reply concerns swelling, toe separation and shortening of her big toe.
 Only by sharing can we offer the best information.
 While surgeons might be clever, I am afraid we do not always answer every query hence why this article has offered strong responses.
 Thanks to everyone for replying.
-Do look at the comments below as well for further information.
+Look at the comments below for further information.

-The consent
+The Consent

 The consent form might only provide limited information, and ideally, in today’s currency, supportive information material should be digested before surgery.
 This aspect of care is not new.
-A list of do’s and don’ts make sense.
+A list of do’s and don’ts makes sense.
 Clearly, you cannot drive or go shopping and should not fly or take any transport that exposes you or others to risk.

 You may want to familiarise yourself with the concept of risk and what this really means in another article released by ConsultingFootPain.
 The range of different operations will determine what you can and cannot do.
 And it will also determine to have much latitude you have.